Marie Meurdrac: Influence

 La Chymie interested Molière, and he based his comedy Les Femmes Savantes on it.
 The evidence given in Les Femmes Savantes backs up that Meurdrac most likely was the first woman in chemistry.
 This satirical play highlighted the women who devoted most of their time to experiments and academics, but it also critiques and ridicules a variety of groups, one being les femmes precieuses, which is a stereotypical group of educated women of France.
 However, while the play mentions subjects such as physics, mathematics, and astronomy, it does not mention chemistry.
 One of the reasons this satire does not include chemistry could be that Les Femmes Savantes was written in 1672, six years after the first edition of Meurdrac's La Chymie charitable and then two years before the second.
 This satire pushed the idea that women were not supposed to be educated, pointing out that if they were, these women were supposedly annoying and pedantic.

+In 2026, the names of 72 women of science were proposed to be added to the Eiffel Tower.
+Meurdrac may have been a contender, but the criteria was that they should have lived after 1789, the date of the French Revolution, echoing the rule for the names of the 72 men of science added when the Eiffel Tower was built in 1889.